garrett-sutton/garrett-sutton.github.io/_drafts/weekend-w-gwen.md

 Time moved quickly and suddenly, the weekend was here.
 And as I mentioned above, Gwen did really well.
-Many of the fears I was stressing about never came to life.
+Many of the fears I was stressing about thankfully never came to life.
 They still lingered in the back of my mind when Gwen had a small spat or demanded that I stay close by for a while.